-Leaders are developed by doing, and the Wisconsin Youth in Government program seeks to foster the next generation of thoughtful, committed, and active citizens.
+Leaders are developed by doing, and the Wisconsin YMCA Youth in Government program seeks to foster the next generation of thoughtful, committed, and active citizens.
 This program is open to all students in grades 7-12 and engages hundreds of students from across the state each year.
 Individual delegations meet starting in the fall and the program culminates with a weekend-long trip to the state capitol in Madison for our Model Government session.
-For interested 6th graders, we also offer a YIG Apprentice program, which offers an overview of the full program and a one-day conference option in Madison in March.
+At this time, it is unclear whether our state conference will be offered virtually or in-person, but either way, we WILL have a conference and are dedicated to providing excellent opportunities for growth and leadership throughout the program year.

 What is YIG?